dynamid/demo-mapreduce/3-k3s/README.md

 **Of particular importance:**
 In order to fully benefit from kubernetes you want to setup several agent nodes.
 Is is not mandatory though.
-To do so, follow the relative section at the above link(s)
+To do so, read the useful section at the above link(s)

 In case of:
 * ... **couldn't get resource list for metrics.k8s.io/v1beta1: the server is currently unable to handle the request**